raiyanUofT/krembil-kit/README.md

 #
 # Analysis Metadata and Reproducibility

-Both SpectralAnalyzer and ConnectivityAnalyzer automatically track comprehensive metadata for all analyses, ensuring complete reproducibility and audit trails.
+Both SpectralAnalyzer and ConnectivityAnalyzer automatically track comprehensive metadata for all analyses.

 ### Metadata Features